jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _"Hello, my ~~name~~ I’m Charles.
 I wa-want can want to ~~help~~ discuss, the situation with the, ~~Parliament~~ House of Commons..."_

-The prospect of talking, except to yourself and a dog, which Charles had two of, causes huge anxiety.
-The idea of never conversing with anyone causes huge loneliness and depression.
+The prospect of talking, except to yourself and a dog, which Charles had two of, causes anxiety.
+The idea of never conversing with anyone causes loneliness and depression.
 The King’s Speech showed it well.
 Stuttering usually forces a person to be shy, passive, eager to please, and come up with weird reasons for their erratic speaking like hand gestures, random silence, binge drinking, and swear words (which, like talking to yourself or dogs, for some reason never cause a stutter).
 It’s entirely possible Charles’ relationship with Parliament was so bad because he simply didn’t want to talk with them.
 Not that he would ever admit he had an impediment.
 After all, he was a king!

 My speech impediment was the reason I got a job in a car insurance claim department.
 After a vice president at an old company secretly told my supervisor I wasn’t allowed to talk to customers, for fear of embarrassing the company, I was like shit I guess I don’t have this damn gremlin under control.
 I wasn’t even that mad about it (although I was that it was an open secret for over a year).
 I never told anyone I had the impediment, so despite therapy as a kid, it was obviously still a problem.